 Add To Favorites

 Catch the wind and see colors spin!
-Hang your wind spinner beside an open window or under a protected porch roof to catch the wind in the four Color Sticks-designed sections of your spinner.
+Hang a wind spinner beside an open window or under a protected porch roof to catch the wind in the four Color Sticks-designed sections of the spinner.

 Make a wind spinner that will move in the slightest breeze, but won’t blow away.
 Cut 2 large circles from white poster board.
 TIP: trace around a large, overturned plastic bowl to get two same-size circles.

 Decorate both sides of the poster board circles with Crayola Color Sticks.
 Use your imagination to create a unique design, or trace a roll of masking tape all over the circle and color each area of the design a different color.
-You might choose three favorite colors for each design.
+Choose three favorite colors for each design.
 Or choose colors that are in the same family (blues and greens or oranges and yellows).

 Use scissors to cut a slit from the edge to the center of each circle.